Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.getspeed

-Returns the current speed limit (not the current speed) of the emulator
+Returns the current speed limit (not the current speed) of the emulator.

+@*return* `speed_limit` — The current speed limit of the emulator.

 ```lua